M2000Interpreter/Version8/readme.txt

 load info
 then press F1 to save info.gsb to M2000 user directory

-To use Help (an mdb database) you need Access 2007 runtime.

 From version 9.0 revision 50:
 there is a new ca.crt - install ca.crt as root certificate (optional)